 This care guide will start with the basics and will go through each step of bearded dragon care that people need to know to be able to raise healthy and happy bearded dragons.

-Pet Stores - Pet stores are probably the easiest and most convenient place to get a bearded dragon.
-However, pet stores generally are expensive and don't have the variety of bearded dragon colors Learn about the different types of colors bearded dragons can be. that are available in other places.
-There is also a concern that the bearded dragons within pet stores may not be as healthy as bearded dragons from private breeders View a list of bearded dragon breeders by type of dragon..
+Pet stores are probably the easiest and most convenient place to get a bearded dragon.
+However, pet stores generally are expensive and don't have the variety of bearded dragon colors that are available in other places.
+There is also a concern that the bearded dragons within pet stores may not be as healthy as bearded dragons from private breeders.

 Carefully inspect your bearded dragon.
 Look for any scars or signs of a past wound that could indicate future issues.
 If you do see a wound, make sure it has healed correctly and doesn't look infected.